codelah/singapore/README.md

 This project attempts to consolidate data.gov.sg data under a single unified python library.

-Currently, we are linking two individual libraries into this package but we are accepting pull requests for other wrappers of other datasets.
+Currently, we are linking just two individual libraries into this package but we are accepting pull requests for other wrappers of other datasets!
+Please feel free to fork and modify away!

 Currently supported datasets are: